-ADD THE FOLLOWING NOTES TO THE PUD SITE PLAN:

-- 1. Any work performed in the existing ROW (right-of-way) such as driveways, sidewalks, utility connections, grading, drainage, irrigation, or landscaping will require a ROW permit from the City of Mobile Engineering Permitting Department (251-208-6070) and must comply with the City of Mobile Right-of-Way Construction and Administration Ordinance (Mobile City Code, Chapter 57, Article VIII). - 2.
+- 1. Submit an updated drawing that is labeled PUD SITE PLAN.
+The plan submitted is labeled "ZONING VARIANCE REQUEST". - 2.
+ADD THE FOLLOWING NOTES TO THE PUD SITE PLAN: - a.
+Any work performed in the existing ROW (right-of-way) such as driveways, sidewalks, utility connections, grading, drainage, irrigation, or landscaping will require a ROW permit from the City of Mobile Engineering Permitting Department (251-208-6070) and must comply with the City of Mobile Right-of-Way Construction and Administration Ordinance (Mobile City Code, Chapter 57, Article VIII). - b.
 A Land Disturbance Permit application shall be submitted for any proposed land disturbing activity with the property.
 A complete set of construction plans including, but not limited to, drainage, utilities, grading, storm water detention systems and paving will need to be included with the Land Disturbance permit.
-This Permit must be submitted, approved, and issued prior to beginning any of the construction work. - 3.
-Any and all proposed land disturbing activity within the property will need to be submitted for review and be in conformance with Mobile City Code, Chapter 17, Storm Water Management and Flood Control); the City of Mobile, Alabama Flood Plain Management Plan (1984); and, the Rules For Erosion and Sedimentation Control and Storm Water Runoff Control. - 4.
+This Permit must be submitted, approved, and issued prior to beginning any of the construction work. - c.
+Any and all proposed land disturbing activity within the property will need to be submitted for review and be in conformance with Mobile City Code, Chapter 17, Storm Water Management and Flood Control); the City of Mobile, Alabama Flood Plain Management Plan (1984); and, the Rules For Erosion and Sedimentation Control and Storm Water Runoff Control. - d.
 Any existing or proposed detention facility shall be maintained as it was constructed and approved.
 The Land Disturbance Permit application for any proposed construction includes a requirement of a Maintenance and Inspection Plan (signed and notarized by the Owner) for the detention facility.
-This Plan shall run with the land and be recorded in the County Probate Office prior to the Engineering Department issuing their approval for a Final Certificate of Occupancy. - 5.
+This Plan shall run with the land and be recorded in the County Probate Office prior to the Engineering Department issuing their approval for a Final Certificate of Occupancy. - e.
 The approval of all applicable federal, state, and local agencies (including all storm water runoff, wetland and floodplain requirements) will be required prior to the issuance of a Land Disturbance permit.
-The Owner/Developer is responsible for acquiring all of the necessary permits and approvals. - 6.
+The Owner/Developer is responsible for acquiring all of the necessary permits and approvals. - f.
 The proposed development must comply with all Engineering Department design requirements and Policy Letters.